 Research into altitude, Geographic Indications to consolidate a sense of identity and sustainable management of water resources are all becoming increasingly common in an industry that is constantly fine-tuning.
 Practices like these are leading the innovations in Argentine wine today.

 Things are happening in Argentine wine that aren’t apparent to the naked eye.
 Not because they’re invisible but because the scale and gradual speed at which they’re occurring mean that it takes time for one to properly appreciate them.
-Nonetheless, these innovations are changing the flavour and experience of Argentine wines for good.
+Nonetheless, these innovations in argentine wine are changing the flavour and experience of Argentine wines for good.

 In the terroirs, for instance.
 While making wines that express a sense of place is one of the corner stones of winemaking, first you need to get a good idea of what those places are really like and what their differences might be.
 It can take a long time, as much as 30 years, but now the results are tangible in the glass.
 This text explores these long-term processes in greater depth.